 Insurance is a historically mature and stable industry – both globally and in the UK.
 The reliable business strategies employed reflect this.
 However, as the expectations of UK consumers change, UK insurance regulations shift and the industry is disrupted by rapid changes in technology, the time has come for a new game plan.
 By embracing a Business of Experience, insurers can use these developments to their advantage.

 The future of insurance depends on exploring new models of doing business to ensure relevance.
 Business models that capitalize on the benefits technology can bring for insurers while meeting a changing set of consumer demands will help insurers not only to remain relevant, but to grow.
-A recent Accenture insurance survey of 47,810 respondents across 28 global markets points to three key areas where C-suite leaders can take action to address these insurance trends.
+A recent Accenture global insurance survey, including 3,000 UK respondents, points to three key areas where C-suite leaders can take action to address these insurance trends.

 What matters to your insurance customer?

 There’s no doubt that the effects of technology are disruptive.
 But insurers can harness that disruption to better connect with consumers for positive business impact.

 New models of doing business that capitalize on how technology helps insurers meet changing consumer demands are essential.
 Consider with your team how those models may be applied based on your existing book of business and unique market positioning

 By focusing on the areas our research highlights as important for insurers’ growth and relevance, you can lead your team into the future of insurance now.